rabbah/nimbella-cli/doc/README.md

 ##### environment

 A nested map providing parameters to be placed in the environment of all the actions of the package before each invocation.

+##### web

+A `web` modifier to be distributed to all actions of the package that don't have their own `web` modifier.
+The same values are accepted as on an action.

+**Notes:**

+* A value of `web: true` is the same as omitting the modifier since that is the default.
+* One use for this modifier is when it is not appropriate to make _any_ actions of a package be web actions, both those that exist now and those you may add in the future.
+Just put `web: false` on the package.

 ##### clean